ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 Libuavcan update: Reduces STM32 CAN IRQ overhead with new error handling logic
 ### Antipattern Category
+Unnecessary processing

 ### Keyword
 overhead
 ### Note
+new module, assertions and simpler returns for errors.

 ## Commit #269
 ### Hash